Table of Contents[Hide][Show]

 Now that you’re in your 30s, it’s time to get serious and up the ante by including anti-aging products into your regimen.
 Choose products with powerhouse ingredients such as vitamin C, tea extracts, retinol, coenzyme Q10, and peptides to protect your skin from environmental stressors, plump and soften your look, and keep skin looking firm and tight.

-Along with key products such as a cleanser, moisturizer, and eye cream/serum, you should also be using a serum at this stage in your life.
+Along with key products such as a cleanser, moisturizer, organic toning mist, and eye cream/serum, you should also be using a serum at this stage in your life.

 Serums have a higher concentration of ingredients and have a different molecular structure that enables them to penetrate deeper into the skin, thus providing more efficient results— just be sure to pat the product onto the skin versus rubbing it in, as you’ll decrease the effect.